azdavis/millet/docs/diagnostics.md

 ## 1021

-A SML path specified in the Millet config file had an empty component.
+An SML path specified in the Millet config file had an empty component.

 SML paths should be a non-empty string of characters separated by `.`, and there should not be nothing between consecutive `.`.
 So a path like `Foo.Bar..Quz.flub` will trigger this error.
 The empty path will also trigger this error.